Enscape has a built-in video editor which allows video creation for project presentation.

 Pressing P on your keyboard when in Keyframe Editor will start the video from the current keyframe.

 Pressing Esc when the preview is running will return you to the Keyframes Editor.

-Once a video has been created it can be exported as either MP4 or a series of PNG still image files, depending on the Compression Quality set in the Enscape Settings Capture tab.
+Once a video has been created it can be exported as either MP4 or a series of PNG still image files, depending on the Compression Quality set in Enscape’s Visual Settings Capture tab.

 All compression settings, apart from Lossless, will export MP4, Lossless exporting PNG still image files instead.

 Frames per Second is also defined in this window, under the FPS drop-down menu.

 Camera paths can be saved and re-used in other projects.

 To save a path from Revit, click the Camera path button and choose the Save Path.